tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 pure :: a -> (((->)r) a)
 ```

-This may look confusing, but if you replace `((->)r)` with `Maybe`, you can see it is the same.
+This may look confusing, but if you replace `((->)r)` with `Maybe`, you can see it is essentially the same.
 Similar to converting prefix functions to infix, we can do the same thing with the type operation here, therefore, this is equivalent to:

 ```haskell
 pure :: a -> (r -> a)